bbkz/waterrower/README.md

 * record workout details and overview
 * show realtime graph and statistics
 * view the archive of the workouts
+* upload workouts to nextcloud or google fit

 ![Workout](/docs/screenshot1.png?raw=true "Workout View")